-Chiang Mai is the city of temples… One of these beautiful temples is the Wat Phra Singh complex.
+Chiang Mai is the city of temples… One of these beautiful temples in Thailand is the Wat Phra Singh complex.

 A typical creature found on many temples in Asia is the Naga, also known as water dragon.
 They look fearsome, don’t they…

 Another particularly beautiful one is Wat Bupparam.
 I love the layered roofs of these types of temples.

 Elephant Jungle Sanctuary

 The people of the Elephant Jungle Sanctuary are doing great work.
 You won’t find any elephant riding or elephants doing tricks (horrible).
 Instead you can help with the feeding, washing and mudding of the elephants.
 Which is obviously much better for these gentle giants and also lots of fun for you!